wojciechpolak/glifestream/docs/ARCHITECTURE.md

 - The Playwright tests in `glifestream/tests/e2e/test_js_*.py` describe what the page does and sends, not how.
 Vitest tests sit next to the modules as `*.test.ts`. `GLS_E2E_JS_COVERAGE=1` reports which functions the browser tests never call, traced back to `frontend/src` through the source map.
+It reads the script `npm run build -- --no-minify` writes: a plain `npm run build` minifies it, for production.

 ## Adding things